 While there are many negative financial habits that one might be guilty of committing, there are a couple that are particularly damaging.

 - Over-spending.
 The more you invest, the less you need to save.
 That is so plain.
 Over-spending leaves you vulnerable and more likely to face financial difficulties.
 Very excessive spending results in debt accumulation which is the ultimate financial curse.

 - Credit card overuse and other forms of debt.
 Debt poses a huge challenge to financial safety and stability.
 Debt can be cumbersome to eliminate and most debt comes with costly terms that make debt a particularly expensive way to spend money.

 - Guard against debt.
 If you have to use debt to buy something, particularly something that is not necessary, then it's a safe bet you can't afford.

 - Every week, spend a few minutes paying your bills.
 Make it a ritual that you execute one day a week.

 - Charge fines, fees, and over-interest daily.
 Knew that credit card companies earn more revenue from late fees than they earn from interest?
-The penalties for ATM's are high.
-Those interest-free loans have enormous interest penalties unless you pay them off on time.
+The penalties for ATMs are high.
+These interest-free loans have enormous interest penalties unless you pay them off on time.

 - Pay the bills in due time.
-Using ATMs which do not claim a fee.
+Using ATMs that do not claim a fee.

 For information on tax debt relief go here!